gear-foundation/external-zkml-actor/README.md

 This is a proof-of-concept implementation of a zero-knowledge proof application designed for Gear-powered blockchains.

 > **Note**
-Please be aware that this work might contain inaccuracies, suboptimal optimizations, and critical security bugs.
-The solutions employed are absolutely not recommended for production use, as they are still in heavy development.
+Keep in mind that this example is intended for educational purposes as a technology demonstration.
+For production use, it is recommended to introduce certain optimizations addressing potential performance and security vulnerability issues.

 # Overview
 This implementation offers the capability to offload the resource-intensive computations from the blockchain while ensuring their integrity.
 As an illustrative example, we demonstrate the evaluation of the MNIST machine learning model.
 This is achieved by generating zero-knowledge proofs of computations and subsequently verifying them on-chain.